Products required to meet recycled content minimums

 - Bottles used with medical products.

-Head: The screw-threaded part of the bottle that acts as the base for the cap or closure.
+Neck: The screw-threaded part of the plastic container holding the cap or closure.

 Included